|Share / Tweet / Pin Me!|

 Regardless of whose side you’re on (pick me! pick me!), there are two kinds of words that really want to be accented.

 Never heard this word?
-That’s not surprising, since I coined it. 🙂 It refers to two or more words that are distinguish by the presence, lack, or type of accents.
+That’s not surprising, since I coined it. 🙂 It refers to two or more words that are distinguished by the presence, lack, or type of accents.

 Are the T-shirts really that special?
 Or does it just mean that they’re screen-printed?
 If it’s the latter, spell it out with an accent: